ITC-CRIB/user-manual/README.md

 * To display Jupyter Notebooks in the manual, the [nbsphinx](https://nbsphinx.readthedocs.io/en/0.8.7/index.html) package is used.
 This package requires [pandoc](https://pandoc.org/>) to be installed on the system.

 * This repository includes a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 The submodule is the [training-resources]() folder.
 Important to note that when this repository is normally cloned with `git clone <url>`, the `training-resources` folder is not populated with files.
-To clone this project and populate the `training-resources` folder use git clone --recursive <url>.
-Furthermore, to pull the latest changes for the submodule run git submodule update --remote.
+To clone this project and populate the `training-resources` folder use `git clone --recursive <url>`.
+Furthermore, to pull the latest changes for the submodule run `git submodule update --remote`.

 ### Build